Skip to contents

 variable

-a character string or expression specifying the variable for the ICE calculation.
+a character string or expression specifying the single predictor variable for which to calculate ICE curves.

 data

-a data frame containing observations for which ICE values are calculated.
-If not passed, data is extracted from parent.env() based on the function call of the "mid" object.
+a data frame containing the observations to be used for the ICE calculations.
+If not provided, data is automatically extracted based on the function call.

 keep.effects

 logical.
-If TRUE, the effects of component functions are stored in the output object.
+If TRUE, the effects of individual component functions are stored in the output object.

 Value

-mid.conditional() returns an object of class "mid.conditional" with the following components:
+mid.conditional() returns an object of class "mid.conditional".
+This is a list with the following components:

 terms